mouseless/json-concepts/spec/02-quantifiers/05-custom.md

 ```

 It is trivial to give schema validation examples here.
 Any concept or literal
-should not have less occurrence than its minimum quantifier, and should not
+should not have less occurrences than its minimum quantifier, and should not
-have more occurrence than its maximum quantifier.
+have more occurrences than its maximum quantifier.

 Lastly, when `max` is `1`, corresponding concept or variable becomes an
 object, otherwise it should always be an array.